Best VPNs for Mac of 2023

 - Limited simultaneous connections

-Encryption is crucial when it comes to VPNs, sure, but we haven’t seen many companies that actually allowed us to personalize the encryption settings as Private Internet Access does.
-During testing, we were given several options: the default, the recommended protection, a speed-focused option, a security-focused option, and an option with no authentication whatsoever.
-We went with the recommended protection, but it was nice to pick options à la carte.
+Customizability is the name of the game when it comes to Private Internet Access.
+During testing, we were given several options – the recommended protection, a speed-focused option, a security-focused option, and an option with no authentication whatsoever.
+We usually went with the recommended protection to change our location on our Mac, but it was nice to pick options à la carte.
+For instance, we decided to go for speed when we were watching product reviews on YouTube and noticed no buffering issues at all.

 -